dinguschan-owo/NautilusOS/README.md

 ## 🧩 credits

-made with ❤️ by dinguschan
+made with ❤️ by dinguschan, lanefiedler-731, and x8rr on github!